pelias/documentation/search.md

 | `focus.point.lat` | -33.856680 |
 | `focus.point.lon` | 151.215281 |

 Looking at the results, you can see that the few locations closer to this location show up at the top of the list, sorted by distance.
 You also still get back a significant amount of remote locations, for a well balanced mix.
-Because you provided a focus point, Mapzen Search can compute distance from that point for each resulting feature.
+Because you provided a focus point, Pelias can compute distance from that point for each resulting feature.

 * YMCA, Redfern, New South Wales [distance: 3.836]
 * YMCA, St Ives (NSW), New South Wales [distance: 14.844]